hazelshantz/easyeffects-collection/README.md

 IRS files are also provided, to be used with the convolver.

-## Requirements:
+## Linux Requirements:
-requires easyeffects and pipewire properly configured.
+Easyeffects and pipewire should be already properly configured.

 On Arch Linux it can be installed with:
 `sudo pacman -S calf lsp-plugins-lv2 zam-plugins-lv2 mda.lv2 yelp easyeffects`